 A beautiful example of what I mean:

 As a kid, my husband noticed he sometimes had a stomach ache after going swimming.
 When he asked his father why this was, he was given an answer which his young mind found acceptable; and which thereafter he always accepted to be the truth.

 Until he recounted it to me as an adult, causing me to nearly have a seizure from laughing so hard).
 For your delectation, here’s his little gem:

 If you get a tummy ache when you go swimming, it’s because sometimes…the water goes up your bum.

 Responsibility Privilege of Being a Parent

-So I don’t dwell on the responsibility of my daughter (it’s what I signed up to, after all), I focus on my responsibility towards her.
-I think of how she places me on a pedestal – just as I did with my own parents – and therein the extreme honour bestowed upon me.
+So I don’t dwell on the responsibility of our daughters (it’s what I signed up to, after all) – I focus on my responsibility towards them.
+I think of how they place me on a pedestal – just as I did with my own parents – and the extreme honour and privilege that is.

-The staggeringly daunting ‘responsibility’ I feel for my daughter is all about her, and not about me at all.
-It’s for her welfare today, and her wellbeing – for the rest of her life.
+The staggeringly daunting ‘responsibility’ I feel for our daughters is all about them, and not about me at all.
+It’s for their welfare today, and their wellbeing – for the rest of their lives.